 The internship is a critical component of the Sport Management major.
-This 3 unit
+This 3 credit

 hour experience (minimum of 120 contact hours) must be completed during the junior

-or senior years under the direction of work site supervisor.
-Internships provide an
+or senior years under the direction of sport-industry site supervisor.
+Internships

-excellent opportunity for students to gain work experience and create contacts in
+provide an excellent opportunity for students to gain work experience and create contacts

-the sport industry.
-One internship is required in the program, however, students are
+in the sport industry.
+One internship is required in the program, however, each student

-encouraged to complete a second internship for unit (as an elective).
+is encouraged to complete a second internship for credit (as an elective).

 Benefits of learning experiences available to students during their internship include